 \section{Method}

 Our model architecture is built on the structure of MiniGPT4~\cite{zhu2023minigpt,liu2023visual}, as depicted in~\fref{fig:model}.
 Specifically, we maintain the entirety of the visual encoder and the whole language model, with the exception of the embedding layer, in a frozen state.
 Thus, the only trainable parameters within our model are the visual feature projection layer (a linear layer) and the language model's embedding.
-In total, our set of trainable parameters ranges around $O(10M)$ to $O(100M)$, primarily contingent on the size of the embedding layer.\footnote{ The linear layer's learnable parameters are calculated by multiplying the dimensions of language and vision embeddings.
-Meanwhile, the learnable parameters in the language model embedding layer are determined by multiplying the vocabulary size with the hidden dimension of the word embeddings.}
+In total, our set of trainable parameters ranges around $O(10M)$ to $O(100M)$, primarily contingent on the size of the embedding layer.

-Diverging from the previous MiniGPT4 architecture, we substitute the conventional causal attention mechanism with our proposed multi-modal causal attention mechanism (refer to~\sref{sec:mmca}).
-This modification solely alters the computation of causal attention and does not incorporate any new parameters.
+Diverging from the previous MiniGPT4 architecture, we substitute the conventional casual attention mechanism with our proposed multi-modal casual attention mechanism (refer to~\sref{sec:mmca}).
+This modification solely alters the computation of casual attention and does not incorporate any new parameters.

 We adopt a unified instruction tuning format for all experiments, and the template is shown in~\fref{fig:ift_template}.
 It is crucial to note that we do not employ any special tokens as our prefix; for example, “\#\#\# Image i” is not a special token, and the tokenizer interprets it as a regular string.